An alp with history

 Already from the earliest times there are documents that can be described as tourist incidents of Engstligenalp: Every now and then, hikers “got lost” on the largest plateau in Switzerland.
 End of the 19th century and the beginning of the 20th century, the Müller and Bärtschi families opened the first mountain inns.
 Incidentally, the first aerial cableway for passenger transport in the canton of Berne also led to Engstligenalp – financed entirely from the Müller family’s own funds.
 The aerial cableway was inaugurated on September 12, 1937, and from then on it brought tourists to Engstligenalp in summer and winter with four-seater cabins.
 Around 30 years later, a second lift with 12-seater cabins was put into operation, making the long waiting times a thing of the past.

-But at some point, even the Zwölferbahn could no longer cope with the emerging tourism: After the construction of the Dossen ski lift by Skilifte Engstligenalp AG, founded in 1967, the operators of the feeder lift came under increasing pressure.
-Finally, in 1972, the third lift, which still exists today, was put into operation with the new 40-seater cabins.
-Since then, two more ski lifts have been added to the winter sports facilities.
+But at some point, the Zwölferbahn was no longer able to cope with the growing tourism: After the construction of the Dossen ski lift by Skilifte Engstligenalp AG, which was founded in 1967, the operators of the feeder lift came under increasing pressure.
+Finally, in 1972, the third lift with the new 40-seater cabins was put into operation.
+After 44 years of operation, transportation was made faster and more comfortable.
+The measure: two new gondolas will open for the winter season on December 17, 2016.
+Since then, two more ski lifts have been added to the winter sports facilities.The Globi aerial cableway was also opened in summer 2016.

 Popular destination